The Token Economy - Engineering an AI's Working Memory

 // ...

 Notice the role column in the messages table.
-This isn’t just an arbitrary label.
-It’s a direct reflection of how LLMs like Gemini or GPT models are designed to be prompted in a conversation - any message sent from the user is labelled as user and the model’s response is model.
+That’s not an arbitrary label.
+It directly reflects how LLMs like Gemini or GPT models are designed to be prompted in conversation: messages from the user are labelled user, the model’s responses are labelled model.

-Note that we are ignoring the fact that tool calling responses can happen as this basic application does not have tool calling capabilities, but the databse and the code can easily be extended to accommodate that.
+Note that we’re ignoring tool calling responses here as this basic application doesn’t have tool calling capabilities, but the database and code can easily be extended to accommodate that.

 When we retrieve messages from SQLite, we reconstruct them into an array of objects like this: